Right of access

 However, only information that is actually subject to the private or public interest may be withheld from the data subject.

-The rule will be relevant in relation to handling of whistleblowing reports, where subject access requests may be denied, or regarding trade-secret protection.
+The rule will be relevant with respect to handling of whistleblowing reports, in which subject access requests may be denied, or regarding trade-secret protection.

 Also, where the processing of data takes place exclusively for scientific or statistical purposes, an access request may be denied (DPA Section 22(6)).